HSG-AIML/GDA/README.md

     * `wandb.entity`: your wandb id
     * `data.datamodule`: class name of the desired datamodule (see `src/datamodules` for all supported options)
     * `data.modality` if the chosen dataset contains multiple modalities, choose one here.
-    * `data.size` similarly, if the dataset has different resolutions (e.g., TreeSatAI), set one here.
+    * `data.size` similarly, if the dataset contains images of different sizes, choose one here (e.g., TreeSatAI).
     * `data.root` set to the parent directory of the dataset.
     * `model.name` sets the foundation model, supported options are `mae`, `sat_mae`, and `scale_mae`.
     * to change the bottleneck dimensionality of the low-rank adapters (called *r* in the paper), set `model.adapter_hidden_dim`.